 - Consideration should be given to the impact upon adjoining properties

 - Water from the pen must not be allowed to enter a neighbouring property

-- Council does not permit the keeping of roosters in residential areas.
+- Council does not recommend or encourage the keeping of roosters in residential areas.

 Policy and Legislation